Michael Kelly (editor): Views

 Kelly was critical of the political establishment in both political parties, as well as of the power structure in Hollywood.
 He wrote a critique of Ted Kennedy that was published in GQ in 1990 and reprinted by that magazine upon Kennedy's death.
 He skewered Al Gore numerous times over the years.
-He supported U.S. military intervention during both the presidencies of Bill Clinton and of George W. Bush.
+He supported U.S. military intervention during both the presidencies of Bill Clinton and George W. Bush.
 He was an outspoken critic of the anti-Iraq war movement.
 Kelly coined the term "fusion paranoia" to refer to what he considered a political convergence of both left and right-wing activists on anti-war issues and civil liberties, which he claimed were motivated by a shared belief in conspiracism or anti-government views.

-In September 2002, Kelly sharply criticized former vice president Al Gore for a speech that condemned the Bush administration's efforts to generate support for the coming invasion of Iraq.
-In a column in The Washington Post, Kelly wrote Gore's speech was "wretched.
-It was vile.
-It was contemptible."
+In September 2002, Kelly sharply criticized Gore (the former vice president of the Clinton administration) for a speech that condemned the George W. Bush administration's efforts to generate support for the coming invasion of Iraq.
+In a column in The Washington Post, Kelly wrote Gore's speech was "wretched", "vile", and "contemptible".
 He said Gore's speech "was one no decent politician could have delivered" and was "bereft of anything other than taunts and jibes and embarrassingly obvious lies."
 In 2013, journalist James Fallows, who had worked with Kelly and was close to him, said that Kelly's attack on Gore "was not merely wrong.
 It was 'dishonest, cheap, low.'"